 Jump Right Into Our Guide to

-Kingdom The Basics includes park history & facts.
+Kingdom The Basics, including park history & facts.
 Animal

-- Essential Knowledge to Planning Your Visit to Animal Kingdom All the Essential Knowledge to have a great vacation including FastPass+, meeting characters, Single Rider Line, Rider Switch, Extra Magic Hours & dealing with crowds.
+- Essential Knowledge to Planning Your Visit to Animal Kingdom All the Essential Knowledge to have a great vacation, including Disney Genie+, Disney Park Pass, Single Rider Line, Rider Switch, & dealing with crowds.

-- Animal Kingdom Useful Information answers to some of your most common questions including charging mobile phones, paying for goods, lost items & guest services.
+- Animal Kingdom Useful Information answers some of your most common questions, including charging mobile phones, paying for goods, lost items & guest services.

 - Animal Kingdom Dining All about dining at Disney’s Animal Kingdom